greiginsydney/captureKNX/docs/troubleshooting.md

 Check Grafana and InfluxDB are getting along:

 1. Browse to Grafana's Data Sources: http://&lt;YourIP&gt;3000/connections/datasources
-2. Click on the knxLogger entry.
+2. Click on the captureKNX entry.
 3. Scroll to the bottom and click on the Test button.
 This will hopefully reveal success:

 ![image](https://github.com/user-attachments/assets/f496dea5-5e5e-4396-96af-5a1fd90e69a1)